 Checking insurance quotes…

-Wi-fi Available at most hotels and many cafes, restaurants and airports; generally, but not always, free.
+Wifi is available at airports and pretty much all hotels, most but not all cafes and restaurants; generally, but not always, free.
 Connection speed often varies from room to room in hotels, so always ask when you check in.
-Hotels offering wi-fi are indicated throughout this guide with an icon .
-If they, instead, have a public-access computer terminal, the icon is .

 Should you be arrested, you will be allotted the free services of an abogado de oficio (duty solicitor), who may speak only Spanish.
 You are also entitled to make a phone call.
 If you use this call to contact your embassy or consulate, it will probably be able to do no more than refer you to a lawyer who speaks your language.
 If you end up in court, the authorities are obliged to provide a translator if you have to testify.